AvantiPoint/avantipoint.packages/ReadMe.md

 While what each role can do should be pretty self explanatory how they are authenticated probably isn't.

 As a standard for user authentication we expect a Basic authentication scheme for PackageConsumers.
 For package publishing however the NuGet client has a limitation that it only supports passing the Api Key via a special header which it handles.
-For this reason the `INuGetAuthenticationService` provides two methods.
+For this reason the `IPackageAuthenticationService` provides two methods.
 When simply validating a user based on the ApiToken it should be assumed that you are publishing and therefore if the user that the token belongs to does not have publishing rights you should return a failed result.

+## Callbacks

+In addition to User Authentication, AvantiPoint Packages offers a Callback API to allow you to handle custom logic such as sending emails or additional context tracking.
+To hook into these event you just need to register a delegate for `INuGetFeedActionHandler`.